Hackademic/hackademic/README.md

 Feel free to connect with us over #hackademic-dev channel in the Freenode.
-We also run a mailing list which is owasp-hackademic-challenges@lists.owasp.org and you can join [here](https://lists.owasp.org/mailman/listinfo/owasp-hackademic-challenges)
+We also run a mailing list which is owasp-hackademic-challenges@lists.owasp.org that you can join [here](https://lists.owasp.org/mailman/listinfo/owasp-hackademic-challenges)